My mother, Anne Chamberlain, died on the morning of November 7th, at the age of 87.

 All of these subjects were obsessions for her, that she talked about every day, to anyone who would listen.
 They involved repeating the same stories from her life that involved some kind of realization or discovery about these subjects.
 They often began with "stop me if you've heard this before," which was a pointless gesture -- the story was going to be repeated no matter what you said at that point.

 Her death was one of her obsessions.
 She began to talk with my sister Bonnie and I about this eventuality many decades ago, on a very regular basis.
-She didn't want to be a vegetable, or to lose control of her body or mind.
-Even if you're not a control freak to begin with, this is a very understandable orientation, and one that I share.
-I agree that there's little point in living once you have no quality of life left, I feel the same way.
-Of course, whether you agree, understand, or even have a great deal of expertise related to this or any of the other things Anne has opinions about didn't matter.
-You're going to hear about it again anyway.
+She didn't want to be a vegetable, or to lose control of her body or mind, understandably enough.
+And for whatever reason never professionally diagnosed, she had to talk about it every day.

 As Anne got older, her hearing began to decline.
 This, of course, is a common human experience as we age.
 It's also very common for people at first to think these damn young people just don't know how to enunciate anymore, before they eventually come to realize that it is in fact their ears that are the main problem here.
 Anne never got there, despite eventually very severe hearing loss.
 Right up until the end, she insisted that anyone she couldn't understand was suffering from bad diction, including her own children.
-Other people could hopefully have been entertained by how ridiculous her behavior had become, especially as she began to experience cognitive decline.
+Hopefully other people could hopefully have been entertained by how ridiculous her behavior had become, but for me it was just one trigger after another.

 She had glaucoma in one eye, a bad knee, and few teeth remaining in her head.
 She had been feeling like it was time to die, just because of these sorts of health conditions.
 Then on October 10th, on the way to New Bedford, Massachusetts, riding with Bonnie and a car full of other folks to hear Kamala and I do a concert there, Anne had a mini-stroke of some kind, where she was speaking in tongues for twenty minutes or so.
 She then decided she didn't want to go to doctors to figure out what had happened or get diagnosed or treated, she just wanted to call it quits.